 The “50 paces” is a reference to self-reliance and a willingness to move towards simplicity.
 I often think about this little concept when confronted with life’s challenges.
 It helps me relax into my space, understanding that life doesn’t have to be complicated – it’s a choice.
 We often choose the complicated path, and while craving simplicity we secretly revel in our entangled and convoluted circumstances and then blame others for it.
 That’s a difficult road to take because everyone is doing it to us – we give our power away, creating the illusion of lack of choice.

 I believe that the “50 paces” philosophy will become more and more compelling as populations squash together and people increasingly grate against each other.
 Nature cycles between complexity and simplicity and soon we will be entering the “simplicity” cycle.
-Just when the shift occurs and how disruptive or violent it will be no one knows – but it will happen.
+Just when the shift occurs and how disruptive it will be no one knows – but it will happen.

 Then it will be a perfect time to start the 50 Paces Church.